OluwaseunOkundalaye/Pizza-Sales-Analysis/README.md

 From the analysis above;

-- The first quarter has the highest revenue followed by the third quarter at $205,362 and $204,885 respectively with the fourth quarter having the least revenue at $203,368.
+- The second quarter has the highest revenue followed by the first quarter at $208,370 and $205,350 respectively with the fourth quarter having the least revenue at $119,124.

 **6. How did the pizzas category contribute to the total revenue for the year**